Twin Cities, Gemini

 “I’m just pullin’ your leg, Carl, ya know that.”
 Cadence chortled.

-Francis was dressed in his go-to crisp, dark maroon suit.
-His hair was loosely styled back as usual.
+Francis was dressed in his go-to crisp, dark maroon suit with his hair styled in its usual loose slick-back.
 There were faint dark circles beneath his eyes—not the kind that could easily go unnoticed.
 Cadence didn’t have time to address it because the man was soon shaking out a cartoon of v-cigs in her face.

 Waving off the offer, Cadence arched a brow.
 “Aw, come on, Francis, stop teasin’ me like that.
 Ya know I’m tryin’ to abstain from that kinda stuff.”